Evil Dead and Evil Dead Rise Have Prologue Problems

 She’s captured by people who seem more like Texas Chainsaw characters than Evil Dead.
 Deformed characters who play no further part in the film, not fitting with the lore of the series.
 The scene is designed purely and transparently to be a big, shocking opening to the movie.
 The film goes from 0 to 100 immediately.
 There’s no build up to the horror.
 The opening has no patience or tension.
 Alvarez doesn’t want to have to wait for the Book of the Dead to appear before he can start killing people.
 Although, despite the book unleashing things, even the original film couldn’t wait that long, with the evil POV force and a hand being possessed before the book is discovered.

 The possessed characters, or deadites, usually have some wit and purpose to what they say.
 They’re fun and profane but also get to the root of the characters they are mocking, often taunting people psychologically as well as physically.
 But the opening scene can’t do that.
 Because we’ve jumped straight into the action, we don’t know these characters.
-There’s nothing the say about them, so all the demon does is scream “fuck” repeatedly.
+There’s nothing to say about them, so all the demon does is scream “fuck” repeatedly.
 The scene feels like a much lesser version of The Evil Dead, of which the rest of the film has to convince us otherwise.
 Thankfully possessed Mia is much better later, with Jane Levy delivering an all-time great horror performance.

 This isn’t the last time director Fede Alvarez makes this mistake.
 Don’t Breathe, a solid movie, begins with a cool shot that ruins the end of the film.
 I hope he figures out how to begin a horror movie successfully for Alien Romulus.